aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/pictures/delete-a-specific-picture-from-excel-worksheet/_index.md

 | folder         | string  | query    | No       | The folder where the workbook is stored.             |
 | storageName    | string  | query    | No       | The name of the storage service (optional).          |

-You can use the cURL command‑line tool to access Aspose.Cells web services easily.
+You can use the cURL command-line tool to easily access Aspose.Cells web services.
 The following example shows how to make the call with cURL.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}